j-p-courneya/gitWithR/README.md

 you can write stuff here for the readme on your github repo page.

-link to cdabs: [CDABS](https://www2.hshsl.umaryland.edu/cdabs/"Center for Data and Bioinformation Services ")
+link to cdabs: [CDABS](https://www2.hshsl.umaryland.edu/cdabs/ "Center for Data and Bioinformation Services ")